Is this the future of design? Grohe presents the first 3D metal-printed tap

 It would appear that the pandemic hasn't put a halt on creativity, as the future of design looks set to change dramatically.
 German bathroom and kitchen manufacturer Grohe (opens in new tab) has used 3D printing to reimagine two of its most popular tap styles.
 The Icon 3D tap is leading the way when it comes to 3D printing.

 The Atrio Icon 3D and Allure Brilliant Icon 3D taps have been crafted using 3D metal-printing, with both models made up of around 4,700 layers of steel that are each 0.06 millimetres thick.
 The designs are based on the appearance of Grohe's existing Atrio and Allure Brilliant ranges.

 Grohe is the first leading sanitary company in Europe to employ the use of 3D printing manufacturing techniques and is hoping it will 'redefine the possibilities' of creating unique bathroom fittings better suited to customers' varying tastes.
-The company hope to capitalise on the ever-growing need for unique and personalised homeware, a trend which has really come into its own in 2020.
+The company hope to capitalise on the ever-growing need for unique and personalised homeware, a bathroom trend (opens in new tab) which has really come into its own in 2020.

 They also believes that the 3D metal-printing process will result in a more efficient use of materials and thus more refined tap designs.
 The collection expresses the visionary mission of the company to respond to the individual personalisation that consumers crave.

 Ultimately, Grohe is shaping the future of water by applying cutting-edge digital technology with high-quality craftsmanship into its product offering, and it comes at just the right time.
 Now more ever, consumers are looking to make considered, sustainable and environmentally-friendly purchases.
 The 3D printing process is entirely bespoke, and no materials are wasted in the process.